-QUEST kicks off on Febrary 4-5, 2019 at Venice International University.
+QUEST kicked off on Febrary 4-5, 2019 at Venice International University.

 Journalism, Social Media & Museums | Climate Change, Vaccines & Artificial Intelligence

-During the 2-year project researchers and experts from the QUEST consortium will investigate science communication in three strands - journalism, social media, museums - through three case studies: climate change, vaccines, and Artificial Intelligence.
+During the 2-year project researchers and experts from the QUEST consortium investigate science communication in three strands - journalism, social media, museums - through three case studies: Climate Change, Vaccines, and Artificial Intelligence.
 The final aim is to take stock of science communication today, to define quality criteria, to provide supporting tools for journalists, social media managers and museums facilitators, in order to ultimately offer citizens effective and reliable communication on scientific topics that generally have a significant impact on their daily lives, such as those selected as case studies.